Financial Engineering Career Guide

 Financial Engineering Salary

-Not everyone can become financial engineer.
-It needs guts, effort and a determination to succeed.
+Not everyone can become a financial engineer.
+It needs guts, effort, and determination to succeed.
 But why would you put so much effort if you don’t have any idea about the end results?
-Yes, compensation is not the only thing, but without compensation the other things that you are looking for won’t give you any nudge.
+Yes, compensation is not the only thing, but without compensation, the other things that you are looking for won’t give you any nudge.

 So let’s have some idea about what financial engineers actually make.

-Let’s have a look at what payscale.com mentions about financial engineers’ salary.
+Let’s have a look at what payscale.com mentions about financial engineers’ salaries.

-The most important skill in financial engineering profession according to payscale.com is financial modeling.
+The most important skill in the financial engineering profession, according to payscale.com, is financial modeling.

-According to indeed.com, the median salary of financial engineers is bit higher than the recommendation of payscale.com.
-To be precise, the median salary as per indeed.com is US $8,000 higher per annum.
-Moreover, the report of indeed.com is more updated as it is mentioning the median salary of financial engineers as on 1st August, 2016.
+According to indeed.com, the median salary of financial engineers is a bit higher than the recommendation of payscale.com.
+To be precise, the median salary as per indeed.com is the US $8,000 higher per annum.
+Moreover, the report of indeed.com is more updated as it is mentioning the median salary of financial engineers as of 1st August 2016.

 This trend talks about three years of constant upward and downward pull in the compensation of the financial engineers.
-If you look closely, you would see that there is an upward pull in the compensation since July, 2012 to January, 2013.
-From January, 2013, we can see a downward pull in the compensation.
-That downward pull remained constant in February, 2013 and March, 2013.
-From April, 2013, there is another upward pull.
+If you look closely, you would see that there is an upward pull in the compensation from July 2012 to January 2013.
+From January 2013, we can see a downward pull in the compensation.
+That downward pull remained constant in February 2013 and March 2013.
+From April 2013, there is another upward pull.
 But that didn’t last for long.
-The upward pull stayed till May, 2013 and then gradually decreased during June, 2013.
-And in July, 2013, there is a drastic downward pull and it stayed constant till September, 2013.
-From September, 2013, the compensation curve started to increase and reached all-time high in January, 2014 and from then onwards there is no increase or decrease in the compensation curve.
-As this is two years old report, it would be difficult to conclude anything from this.
-But there is one thing that can cause a bit of concern for would be financial engineers and that is saturation in the compensation.
-It can be clearly seen that there is saturation between the period January, 2014 and May, 2014.
+The upward pull stayed till May 2013 and then gradually decreased during June 2013.
+And in July 2013, there is a drastic downward pull, and it stayed constant till September 2013.
+From September 2013, the compensation curve started to increase and reached an all-time high in January 2014, and from then onwards, there is no increase or decrease in the compensation curve.
+As this is a two years old report, it would be difficult to conclude anything from this.
+But there is one thing that can cause a bit of concern for would-be financial engineers, and that is saturation in the compensation.
+It can be clearly seen that there is saturation between the period of January 2014 and May 2014.